 I worked with him for two years and never spoke to him.
 I filled in his form and told him that was how I wanted it.
 I wanted the comfort animals get from their own kind, that basic affectionate encouragement that I was a good creature, and the world was glad I am here.
 I got it from him.
 I detached from the story of my life and recentered in the experience of it.
 I had two homes, his office and the dojo, and it was enough.

 I go to the edge with him; the edge of what is safe and possible.
 I take off my clothes, my masks, my weapons, and my tricks: This is someone I cannot manipulate and would not want to.
 This is someone I can trust and be real with; every time.

 I see him when I need a total professional.
 He is like my climbing guide on El Capitan; the one I am tied to by metal and rope, hanging above a void as I exceed my assumptions and beliefs.

-In his care I lean out past stagnant safety and decrepit sanity into total self-responsibility and total trust in the universe’s goodness.
+In his care I lean out into total trust in the universe’s goodness.
 Every time I am completely blessed.
 Every time I return more whole, more me, having claimed more of myself.